Dev-Vis1/Big-Data/README.md

 7. **Big Data Analytics**
 8. **Data Visualization in Big Data**

-As I work through the course, I’ll be sharing my understanding of these topics with practical examples and code snippets.

 ## Exercises
 The repository contains individual exercises designed to reinforce each topic covered in the course.
 Each exercise includes: